-Another win for brokers: no liability for Echo Global in SC fatal crash
+Another win for brokers: No liability for Echo Global in fatal South Carolina crash

 3PL hired trucker who crashed in early 2022, but judge holds that F4A protects Echo, dismisses company as a defendant